pilky/twitchmata/Documentation/ChannelPoints.md

     public ManagedReward ChangeThemeReward;

     public override void InitializeFeatureManager() {
-        this.ChangeThemeReward = new ManagedReward("Change Theme", 200, Permissions.Subscribers | Permissions.Mods);
+        this.ChangeThemeReward = this.RegisterReward("Change Theme", 200, ChangeThemeRedeemed, Permissions.Subscribers | Permissions.Mods);
         this.ChangeThemeReward.Description = "Change the theme of Pilkybot's screen.
 Options include: default, terminal, pixels, bsod";
         this.ChangeThemeReward.RequiresUserInput = true;
         this.ChangeThemeReward.ValidInputs = new List<string>() { "default", "terminal", "pixels", "bsod" };
         this.ChangeThemeReward.GlobalCooldownSeconds = 600;
-        this.RegisterReward(this.ChangeThemeReward, ChangeThemeRedeemed);
     }

-    private void ChangeThemeRedeemed(ChannelPointRedemption redemption) {
+    private void ChangeThemeRedeemed(ChannelPointRedemption redemption, CustomRewardRedemptionStatus status) {
+        if (status == CustomRewardRedemptionStatus.FULFILLED) {
             Debug.Log("User redeemed with input: " + redemption.UserInput);
         }
     }
+}
 ```

 You need to keep a reference to the created `ManagedReward` objects if you wish to update them in future.
-It's recommended you store them in properties in your `ChannelPointManager` subclass
+It's recommended you store them in properties in your `ChannelPointManager` subclass.

 ### Updating Managed Reward